 Statistical hypothesis testing implies that no test is ever 100% certain: that’s because we rely on probabilities to experiment.

-When online marketers and scientists run hypothesis tests, both seek out statistically relevant results.
-This means that the results of their test have to be true within a range of probabilities (typically 95%).
+When online marketers and scientists run hypothesis tests, they’re both looking for statistically relevant results.
+This means that the results of their tests have to be true within a range of probabilities (typically 95%).

-Even though hypothesis tests are meant to be reliable, there are two types of errors that can occur.
+Even though hypothesis tests are meant to be reliable, there are two types of errors that can still occur.

-These errors are known as type 1 and type 2 errors (type i and type ii errors).
+These errors are known as type 1 and type 2 errors (or type i and type ii errors).

 Understanding Type I Errors